landnthrn/Obsidian-GraphForge/README.md

 ### HOW IT WORKS?

 Creates a note for each folder (hidden by default).
-These act has folder nodes in graph view that all notes inside their folders attach to.
+These act as folder nodes in graph view that all notes inside their folders attach to.
 Links to each hub note get added at the top of notes, connecting them together to their folder node.
-Option's to customize the feet Of the workflow to your liking.
+Options to customize the feel of the workflow to your liking.

 ---